What's Missing On Your Credit Report?

 Before understanding your credit report, let’s first identify what you should expect to find when you do pull up your report.
 John Heath, directing attorney of Lexington Law, a credit repair firm in North Salt Lake City, Utah, works with a number of military families.
 He shared with MilitaryByOwner that all credit reports should contain the following information:

-• Your credit accounts, to include your bank card, auto loan, mortgage, etc.
+- Your credit accounts, including your bank card, auto loan, mortgage, etc.

 Unfortunately, as we’ll look at later, as many as one quarter of all credit reports also reveal information they shouldn’t.
 This kind of information could potentially prevent you from moving into your dream home.